 - Write a script.
 Podcasts can be short and sweet or more sophisticated.
 Here's an outline of a podcast show that you could follow:

 - Set up your recording equipment.
-Ensure you have your microphone set up, test your tone, open your audio software and test it is all working properly.
+Ensure you have your microphone set up and test your tone.
+Open your audio software and test it is all working properly.

 - Record your podcast.

 - Edit, mix and export your episode.
 This can be the technical and difficult part.
-Stick to your script and the plan you made earlier and make sure it sounds professional.
+Stick to your script and the plan you made earlier.
+Make sure it sounds professional.

-- Upload your episode to a hosting provider.
-At a beginners level, I would suggest uploading to LibSyn.
+- Upload your episode to your hosting provider.

 - Create your podcast episode and show notes.
 You will need a blog account so that you can post your audio blog here.
 Here are some tips:

-- Add a short description for your episode
+- Add a short description for the episode.

 - Upload your podcast to iTunes and other podcast sites to maximise your coverage.